Cybersecurity Five-Year Accelerated Degree Bachelor of Arts and Master of Science Program

 A five-year degree program is offered in Cybersecurity at Fairfield University's School of Engineering and Computing, leading to a Bachelor of Arts in Computer Science and a Master of Science in Cybersecurity.
 This program embraces the educational objectives of the BA in Computer Science program, as well as those of the graduate program in Cybersecurity.

 A degree in cybersecurity is more important than ever in today’s digital world.
 With cyber threats evolving rapidly, organizations across all industries require skilled professionals to protect sensitive information, secure their networks, and defend against cyberattacks.
 Graduates of the program master, the technical expertise, tools, and theoretical understanding needed to address modern cyber threats.
-Moreover, information security products and services are rapidly increasing, and cybersecurity jobs are predicted to grow seven times faster than the national average job growth.
+As these risks become increasingly sophisticated, artificial intelligence (AI) plays a critical role in identifying patterns, detecting anomalies, and automating responses to potential security incidents.
+Integrating AI into cybersecurity practices enhances an organization’s ability to proactively defend against evolving threats.
+To prepare students for these advancements, the program offers elective courses focused on AI applications in cybersecurity, equipping graduates with essential skills to leverage cutting-edge technologies in protecting digital assets.

 Students from the BA in Computer Science